 Ask other students and the International Office at your host institution what kinds of discounts are out there for students.
-For example, many museums in Europe have one day per week when students have to pay only the student rate rather than full price.
-By keeping your ear to the ground and looking for students discounts wherever they may be, you can save substantial money over the course of your semester.
+For example, many museums in Europe have one day each week when students pay a discounted student rate rather than full price.
+By keeping your ear to the ground and looking for students discounts, you could save substantial money over the course of your semester.
 You can also buy an ISIC card, which has lots of discounts for students.

 Personal travel (during the course of a study abroad program or before/after the program starts/ends) can cost students a lot.
-If you are trying to save money, you might want to consider limiting your personal travel to the country in which you are studying (or a couple of nearby cities) rather than traveling to large numbers of neighboring countries.
+If you are trying to save money, you might want to consider limiting your personal travel to the country in which you are studying (or to a couple of nearby cities) rather than traveling to a large number of neighboring countries.

-Many students reach the end of their study abroad program and realize that, while they have seen most of the European continent, they have not fully explored their own host city and country.
-You can save a lot of money by spending your "personal travel" money getting to know the area where you are staying.
+Many students reach the end of their study abroad program and realize that, while they have seen much of an entire continent, they have not fully explored their own host city and country.
+Save a lot of money by spending your "personal travel" money and time getting to know the area where you are staying.

 Budget your funds carefully

 If you are studying abroad on limited funds, make a weekly or monthly budget and stick to it!
 Here is a list that may help you plan your expenses while abroad.